 But no kinky event is complete without bondage!
 Honeyland arranged some cool bondage shows from RopEmotion, which were done with humour and a lovely storyline.
 I really liked the ‘suffering’ portrayed by the cute rope-bunny during these shows.

 All this was compèred by the lovely Cassidy Rose, dressed as the sweetest honeybee ever.
 She really made it work.

 Not the hysterically screaming, or loudly clapping, half-insane type you sometimes get in such situations, but a cool, amusing, pleasing-to-the-eye presenter.

 Cassidy’s introductions were not too short or too elaborate.
 She’s a real natural entertainer and I was pretty much blown away by the way she handled it.

 Can you imagine seeing all this for the first time?
 Think about it.
 How astonished were you when you first saw an event like this?

 For some visitors it could easily have been their first such experience, as there were quite a few vanillas also enjoying the colourful audience and shows.
 That’s what I really liked about this fair.
 It wasn’t fetishists only.

-The event was visited by more than 550 people.
+More than 550 people visited the event.
 For a first time this is really quite amazing.
 It felt to me like the venue was never empty.

-Many visitors came dressed in their favourite gear, which added more fun to the entire experience.
+Many visitors came in their favourite gear, adding more fun to the entire experience.

 What I also liked is that, if you’re visiting from afar, you can rent a (cheap) hotel room five minutes walk from the venue, so you’re not stuck with the pricey Bredeney Hotel many know from Fetish Evolution.